John-Mary-M/Bootstrap/README.md

 5. Large community: Bootstrap has a large and active community of developers, which means that there are plenty of resources and support available if you need help or have questions.

 ### Things Covering
+a.
 Display headings
+b.
 Text decoration and font weight
+c.
 Lead Text
+d.
 Text and background color
+e.
+How to work with containers
+f.
+Grid system